thizirinait/Mind-the-Gap-a-Spectral-Analysis-of-Rank-Collapse-and-Signal-Propagation-in-Attention-Layers/README.md

-FIGURES FOR REBUTTAL TO BE FOUND IN figures_rebuttal.pdf
+FIGURES FOR REBUTTAL TO BE FOUND IN THE FOLLOWING PDF FILE: figures_rebuttal.pdf

 -- Install pytorch_cuda for training in a conda env.
 To do so: